 Get Rid of Your Excuses

 You’ve figured out your WHY and articulated your unique purpose for your book.
-And right on cue, something is going to begin: your excuses.
+And right on cue, something is going to try to derail your progress already: your excuses.

 When there’s nothing standing in your way, it’s sadly typical to start letting excuses become the obstacle to your success.
 It’s perfectly natural, and it’s part of being human.